Why Google Web Fonts aren’t really open source

 Reality: Open source relies on meritocracies.

-I alluded to it above, but this is the moment to fully confront the unavoidable truth: measured by professional standards, the average Google Web Font is just awful.
+I alluded to it above, but this is the moment to fully confront the unavoidable truth: measured by professional standards, the average Google Font is just awful.
 Some are better than others, but nearly all fall prey to at least one fatal flaw of being ugly, incomplete, poorly drawn, poorly spaced, amateurish, or just unusable.
 And I don’t say that to criticize the designers themselves.
 They’re enthusiastic about type design.
 But that enthusiasm should be channeled into improving their skills and making better fonts.
 Right now, it’s not.
 And Google isn’t helping.

-If you think it’s unfair to compare Google Web Fonts to professional fonts, sorry, but that’s the open-source way.
+If you think it’s unfair to compare Google Fonts to professional fonts, sorry, but that’s the open-source way.
 (See also Essential Quality #1.)
 The open-source option is only relevant if it can compete with the quality of the proprietary version.
 Does Google release tons of low-quality open-source code into the world?
 No. It lives up to professional open-source standards.
 Google should adopt analogous standards for fonts.

 How can Google do better?
 This one’s easy: fewer fonts, higher quality.
 The need for new fonts is never in doubt.
 Time passes.
 Technology evolves.
 Requirements change.
 In the last generation, companies like Apple and Microsoft invested large sums in making the system fonts that millions of people have relied on for 20 years.
 Google has the opportunity to step into that role, if it chooses.

 But making quality fonts requires quality designers.
 Open source does not mean “open to all.”
 It means “open to all who can work to the necessary standard.”
-If Google wants quality, Google Web Fonts cannot remain open to anyone who wants to give a font away for free.
+If Google wants quality, Google Fonts cannot remain open to anyone who wants to give a font away for free.

 Essential quality #5